Today’s topic is crucial because there is great confusion about a healthy relationship. Many of us never knew!

 Healthy Relationship Boundaries

-Its vital within healthy love, to love yourself more than the other person.
-You may shudder at this thought – especially after being taught the opposite.
+It’s vital to healthy love to love yourself more than the other person.
+You may shudder at this thought—especially after being taught the opposite.

 What does this look like in real life?

-It means if someone hurts you, then you show up being truthful about your feelings.
-If an apology is not forthcoming, you ask for an apology.
+It means that if someone hurts you, you should show up being truthful about your feelings.
+If an apology is not forthcoming, you should ask for one.

-You may find this confusing.
-You may feel like you are asking for too much.
-But I’m not talking about demanding an apology for someone leaving something out on the kitchen bench – that would be petty.
+You may find this confusing and feel like you are asking for too much.
+But I’m not talking about demanding an apology for someone leaving something out on the kitchen bench—that would be petty.

-What you are asking for is safety, kindness and respect.
-If someone cannot grant you this, blames you for being upset about what they did, and would rather be ‘proud’ than care for you, then you have someone behaving toxically.
+You are asking for safety, kindness, and respect.
+If someone cannot grant you these, blames you for being upset about what they did, and would rather be ‘proud’ than care for you, then you have someone behaving toxically.

 If they want you in their life, they had better snap out of it!
 We can ALL learn from this!